jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 Year: 1981
 ```

 Our `outputDetails()` method does not require any inputs because the attributes are known to all objects of the class.
-Lets define a method for accelerating the car which has an input argument for the amount of acceleration.
+Let's define a method for accelerating the car which has an input argument for the amount of acceleration.
 Add the following to your Car class.

 ```cpp
 void accelerate(const float);